mwenell/languageSelector/README.md

 # Language Selectors
 Language selector is the HTML element which user click or select to change the language.
 It can be a language flag image, text or almost any kind of visual element.
 The libarary support following language elements:
-- Clickable HTML tag
+- Clickable HTML tag.
 Any HTML tag/element user can click, e.g. img, div or p.
 The tag must have the lang="en" attribute to define which language the selector will switch on, e.g. english flag image has lang="en" and finnish flag image has lang="fi"
-- SELECT tag
+- SELECT tag.
 Normal select list of language options where the option value is always the language code as en|fi|sv.
-- INPUT tag
+- INPUT tag.
 Normal text input where user or javascript can write the language code as en|fi|sv.

 Language selectors must be inside of LANGUAGE tag.
 The library find all LANGUAGE tag and expect that all elements inside the tag are language selectors.
 See example code below.
 ```
 	<language class="languageFrameClick">